-Don’t mistake this flavor for the cherry fruit!
+Don’t mistake this flavor for its cherry fruit!
 Sakura is much more subtle: sweet with a hint of the flower’s fragrance.
 Heating it for tea or pickling brings out a light sourness.
 It’s most commonly found in sweet treats, like the ones below.

 Unadulterated adzuki paste fills the interior of these large wrapped sweets.
 Partially ground mochi rice cake, with some of the texture of the rice remaining, makes the Kansai style of sakura mochi known as domyoji, named for the Domyo-ji Temple in Osaka from which the style of preparation originates.

 The Tokyo-style of sakura mochi more resembles dorayaki, adzuki paste sandwiched between two small pancakes.
 This flour-based sakura roll is called chomeiji, named for the Chōmei-ji Temple in Tokyo, neighboring the wagashi shop that developed this popular sweet.

 Both styles are wrapped in salted cherry leaves, which increased their shelf life.
 Eating the leaf is optional, but I certainly do!

 Hanami dango are springtime balls of mochi in three flavors: plain, matcha or yomogi (young Japanese mugwort, a member of the sunflower family) and, of course, sakura.
 These chewy bites are the most commonly seen traditional sakura sweet.
 Beware that not all hanami dango are the same, as some will be colored but not flavored.
 Both plain and flavored hanami dango are enjoyed during the season.

 Castella cakes are popular throughout the year, but special flavors are available seasonally.
 Not only is this fluffy and moist sakura treat covered in gold leaf—a Kanazawa specialty!—but cherry blossom and butterfly shapes have been cut into it as well, making it both beautiful and fun.